 I couldn’t find fault in his logic but I did wonder whether he had truly considered the practical advantages of a low-carbohydrate diet.

 “If you're looking to lose weight then as long as you are in a calorific deficit there’s nothing wrong with having brown rice, boiled potatoes or quinoa,” he said as he outlined his stance that between 30-40 per cent of total dietary intake should come from carbohydrate sources.

 When he said ‘nothing wrong’ it occurred to me that he clearly wasn't talking from a taste perspective.

-Now from a nutritional standpoint there is absolutely nothing wrong with putting these high-fibred, nutrient-dense carbohydrates in your diet, but when it comes to putting something tasty in your belly I’m not so convinced.
+Now from a nutritional standpoint there is absolutely nothing wrong with putting these high-fibre, nutrient-dense carbohydrates in your diet, but when it comes to putting something tasty in your mouth I’m not so convinced.

 The problem is that when many people get the green light for carbohydrates they rarely punch the air and think “Hell yeah, brown rice is back on the menu!”